Joe J. Plumeri: Family

 With then-wife Nancy (née Walton) Plumeri, he raised three children: Christian J. (now deceased), Jay, and Leslie.
 He currently lives in New York City.

 Speaking of his son Christian, who died in November 2008 at age 39 from drug addiction, he said: "You deal with it, but it's so difficult.
 I think about it all the time; think about it every day.
 You always think about what you could have done differently."

 His brother Paul Plumeri Sr., is a blues guitarist.
 His brother Samuel J. Plumeri Jr., is vice chairman of the New Jersey State Parole Board and chairman the Capital Health Board of Directors.
 He also served as a Trenton police officer, Mercer County (New Jersey) sheriff, and for a decade was superintendent of Police/Director of Public Safety for the Port Authority of New York and New Jersey.
-His nephew Paul Plumeri Jr., is a graduate of Columbia University and leads brand marketing for the Google News Initiative.
+His nephew Paul Plumeri Jr., is a graduate of Columbia University and Head of AI Responsibility Marketing at Google.

 His mother, Josephine Plumeri, died on January 20, 2012, at the age of 97.